zhenyaluchaninov/PS_project/web/Important Docs PS_project/LEGACY_FRONTEND_MAP.md

 # Legacy Frontend File Map

 Complete file structure of the legacy `/web` frontend for comparison with the new architecture.
+The `/web` is located `legacy_ps_project/web`

 ---